minion/minion/sphinxdocs/usage/variables.rst

    identical to BOUND.

 It appears one obvious variable implementation, ``SPARSEDISCRETE``, is missing.
-This did exist in some very early versions of Minion but due to bugs and lack of use was removed.
+This turns out not to be useful in practice.

+When we want a ``DISCRETE`` variable whose domain is not a complete range of integers, in most cases, rather than use a ``SPARSEBOUND``, it is better to instead just remove the values using the `w-inintervalset` constraint (discussed later, in the constraints).

 Some of the differences between the variable types only effect performance, whereas some others can effect search size.
-We provide these here.

 #.
 In any problem, changing a ``BOOL`` variable to a ``DISCRETE``,
-   ``BOUND`` or ``SPARSEBOUND`` variable with domain :math:`\{0,1\}` should not change the size of the resulting search. ``BOOL`` should always be fastest, followed by ``DISCRETE``, ``BOUND`` and ``SPARSEBOUND``.
+   ``BOUND`` or ``SPARSEBOUND`` variable with domain :math:`\{0,1\}` will not change the size of the resulting search. ``BOOL`` should always be fastest, followed by ``DISCRETE``, ``BOUND`` and ``SPARSEBOUND``.
 #.
-A ``BOUND`` variable will in general produce a search with more nodes
-   per second, but more nodes overall, than a ``DISCRETE`` variable.
+A ``BOUND`` variable will in general produce a search which explores nodes faster, but may have more search nodes, than a ``DISCRETE`` variable.
 #.
 Using ``SPARSEBOUND`` or ``BOUND`` variables with a unary constraint
-   imposing the sparse domain should produce identical searches, except the ``SPARSEBOUND`` will be faster if the domain is sparse.
+   imposing the sparse domain should produce identical searches, except the ``SPARSEBOUND`` will be faster if the domain is very sparse.

-As a basic rule of thumb, Always use ``BOOL`` for Boolean domains, ``DISCRETE`` for domains of size up to around 100, and the ``BOUND``.
+As a basic rule of thumb, Always use ``BOOL`` for Boolean domains, ``DISCRETE`` for domains of size up to around 1000, and then ``BOUND``.
-With ``DISCRETE`` domains, use the ``w-inset`` constraint to limit the domain.
-When to use ``SPARSEBOUND`` over ``BOUND`` is harder, but usually the choice is clear, as either the domain will be a range, or a set like :math:`\{1,10,100,100\}`.
+With ``DISCRETE`` domains, use the ``w-inintervalset`` constraint to limit the domain.
+When to use ``SPARSEBOUND`` over ``BOUND`` is harder, but usually the choice is clear, as either the domain will be a range, or a very sparse list, like :math:`\{1,100,1000,10000\}`.